 We can also support you with the digitization of your contract catering and our digital signage feature or you have questions about the features from qnips?
 Then get in contact with us today.
 We take questions and appointments via info@qnips.io or via +49 511 165 899 0.

 The non-profit campaign #veganuary has been encouraging people around the world to go vegan in January (or longer) since 2014.
 The organization advertises that the Veganuary is more than just a nutritional program.
+A vegan diet helps to protect our environment, counteract climate change, avoid existing animal suffering and improve the health of many people and is now considered one of the most effective methods.1

 So why is a vegan diet so important for our environment?

-According to the agricultural organization of the UN, livestock farming causes more greenhouse gases than global traffic – meaning all cars, trucks, ships and airplanes together!2 The greenhouse gases emitted from livestock farming are composed on the one hand of the considerable amount of feed that the livestock consume and on the other hand of the amount of methane that the animals produce in their stomachs and later release into our air.
+According to the agricultural organization of the UN, livestock farmingcauses more greenhouse gasesthan global traffic – meaning all cars, trucks, ships and airplanes together!2 The greenhouse gases emitted from livestock farming are composed on the one hand of the considerable amount of feed that the livestock consume and on the other hand of the amount of methane that the animals produce in their stomachs and later release into our air.
 Methane is 23 times more effective on the climate than CO2; Accordingly, dairy products such as eggs, meat and milk products have a bad climate footprint.6

 In Germany alone, eleven tons of greenhouse gases are released per capita and year.3